 In some cases, patients under 65 may qualify if they are disabled and have been receiving Social Security Disability benefits for at least 24 months.
 Anyone diagnosed with Amyotrophic Lateral Sclerosis (ALS) or end-stage renal disease can also qualify early.

-While the official enrollment period does end December 7, patients living in areas of declared disasters, not including COVID-19, may be eligible for an extended enrollment period.
+The official enrollment period does end December 7.
+However, patients living in areas of declared disasters, not including COVID-19, may be eligible for an extended enrollment period.

 Breakdown of Medicare types and coverage